bmartins/webhook_server/README.md

 # Webhook server

-Just a simple http server that receives POST requests on / and prints the body of the request, runs on port 8001
+Just a simple http server that receives POST requests on any path and prints the requested url and body,  runs on port 8001

     uwsgi --ini uwsgi.ini